-Our new online exhibit, We Are One, is titled for the rallying cry during the brief but successful strike in early summer 1982, when an estimated 20,000 members of Local 23-25 of the ILGWU – most of them Chinese immigrant women – walked off the job in protest.
+WE ARE ONE was the rallying cry during the brief but successful strike in summer 1982 when 20,000 members of Local 23-25 of the ILGWU – most of them Chinese immigrant women – walked off the job in protest.

-This five minute video by Betty Yu is a great introduction to the story.
+Watch a five minute video introduction to the story here.

 40th Anniversary Events

-May 2 Chinatown Heroes: Virtual book Launch and 1982 Strike Retrospective.
+May 2: Chinatown Heroes – Virtual book Launch and 1982 Strike Retrospective.
 Writer and scholar Winifred Chin in discussion with veterans of the strike, including Katie Quan, Muzaffar Chisti and Edgar Romney; and retired ILGWU leader and translator of the book May Chen in discussion with with Silvia Chan and Mei Lum.
-Event recording available soon.
+Event recording available here.

 May 12: Virtual Clara Lemlich Awards for Social Activism featuring strike veteran Edgar Romney, and saluting previous honorees who helped organize the strike.
 Event recording available here.

-May 21 at noon: Garment Workers Uprising in Chinatown Walking Tour with ILGWU historian Dan Katz and strike veteran May Chen.
+May 21 – inaugural tour: Garment Workers Uprising in Chinatown Walking Tour with ILGWU historian Dan Katz and strike veteran May Chen.
 Find future tours here.

-This commemoration event in Columbus Park, 67 Mulberry Street, New York Chinatown (the location of the 1982 rallies) will include music, dance, children’s activities and veterans speaking about the strike.
+This commemoration event in Columbus Park, 67 Mulberry Street, New York Chinatown (the location of the 1982 rallies) included music, dance, children’s activities and veterans speaking about the strike.
 Organized by Local 23-25 Workers United, the WOW Project, LaborArts, City Lore, the NYC Central Labor Council, and the Asian Pacific American Labor Alliance, with support from the 21st Century ILGWU Heritage Fund, the New York Labor History Association, the NYS AFL-CIO, and the Chinatown Partnership LDC.
 Photos available here.
 Video will be available soon.